Best of Gems: Shortcuts, launchers, and search tools

 Launchers We Love

-for Excel, for example—and LaunchBar will find it and open it.
-The app can even learn your preferred shortcuts (for example,
+Launch by letter Type a few letters of the item you want to launch or open— exc for Excel, for example—and LaunchBar will find it and open it.
+The app can even learn your preferred shortcuts (for example, xl for Excel).

 Once you’ve tried a launcher, you’re usually hooked.
 As long as you recall the start of an item’s name (or even just part of its name) you can find it and open it.
 Even better, over time, the launcher learns what you want when you type a shortcut, so you have to do even less typing.
 And launchers can even directly access items such as preference panes, Dashboard widgets, and browser bookmarks.